 Fuurn

-If you're looking for affordable designer furniture in Hong Kong that still boasts decent quality, Fuurn furniture store is definitely worth checking out.
+If you're looking for affordable high-end furniture Hong Kong that still boasts decent quality, the Fuurn furniture Hong Kong store is definitely worth checking out.
 With a focus on simplicity, functionality, and affordability, Fuurn offers a wide range of stylish and modern furniture pieces that won't break the bank.
 From sofas and coffee tables to dining sets and storage solutions, their collection is curated to meet the needs of budget-conscious shoppers without sacrificing quality.
-Their Hong Kong showroom is based in Central, while their Kwai Chung Industrial showroom is bigger and offers a wider selection.
+Their furniture Hong Kong showroom is based in Central, while their Kwai Chung Industrial showroom is bigger and offers a wider selection.

 Address (Central): Level 1, 18A Aberdeen Street, Central, Hong Kong